hbanzhaf/steering_functions/README.md

 ### Linking

-Add this package as dependency to your package's `package.xml`
+Add this package as dependency to your package.xml

     <depend>steering_functions</depend>